 The SNP conference came at a very important juncture in the class struggle in Britain.
-With Boris Johnson trying to close a last-minute deal with the EU while the ruling class looking on in horror at the approaching 31st of October deadline, unsure if Johnson’s plans are either sincere or workable.
+With Boris Johnson trying to close a last-minute deal with the EU, the ruling class looks on in horror at the approaching 31st of October deadline, unsure if Johnson’s plans are either sincere or workable.
 A triumphant Labour left freshly rejuvenated from its victories at conference itches for a General Election and the necessity of bringing down the government stares all opposition MPs in the face.

 By Shaun Morris, Glasgow Marxists

 In this background the sense of urgency among the independence movement threatens to boil over.
 In an attempt to keep a lid on it, the SNP leadership have frustrated attempts to discuss the strategy for winning independence at the SNP conference.
 Despite no official debate taking place, there has been a raft of discussion over the question.

 Led by a number of well-known MPs and MSPs, members have attempted to raise the notion of a “Plan B” for independence.
 The “Plan A” as it stands is Nicola Sturgeon’s insistence on requesting a Section 30 Order from the UK Government allowing another independence referendum to take place.

 In a characteristic pre-conference appeal, Sturgeon and a number of other SNP tops said it was their way or the highway: no other path than a repeat of the Edinburgh Agreement and the 2014 referendum would be pursued by the Scottish Government or the Scottish National Party.
 Opposition to this was said to be a “Unionist trap” and would weaken the cause of independence.